BSidesMUC/BsidesMunich2021/faq.md

 *Do you need any volunteers?
 How can I help?*
 If you are interested in helping organize the conference, please reach out to volunteers@bsidesmunich.org.
 Aside from this, here are some other ideas that you can help!
- * Follow us on Twitter and retweet our conference announcements! (@BsidesMunich, @elbsides)
+ * Follow us on Twitter and retweet our conference announcements! (@BsidesMunich, @elbsides) and always use #BSidesMEsh21.
  * Submit a presentation or workshop proposal!
  * Encourage someone you know with a presentation or workshop proposal to submit it!
  * We want to keep events like this free, but there are still expenses that we have to cover to make this possible.
 Help us to find sponsors!